Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 ### Authentication errors

 Azure Monitor Query supports Azure Active Directory authentication.
 Both `logsQueryClient` and `metricsQueryClient` have methods to set the `credential`.
-To provide a valid credential, you can use `@azure/identity` dependency.
+To provide a valid credential, you can use the `@azure/identity` dependency.
 For more details on getting started, refer to the [README](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/monitor/monitor-query/README.md#create-the-client) of Azure Monitor Query library.
-You can also refer to the [Azure Identity documentation](https://aka.ms/azsdk/js/identity/troubleshoot) for more details on the various types of credential supported in `@azure/identity`.
+You can also refer to the [Azure Identity documentation](https://aka.ms/azsdk/js/identity/troubleshoot) for more details on the various credential types supported in `@azure/identity`.

 ## Troubleshooting Logs Query